bodo-ai/Bodo/docs/api_docs/pandas/dataframe.md

     * `index` argument must be a constant bool or `None`.
 Default: `None`.
     * `partition_cols` argument is supported in most cases, except when the columns in the DataFrame cannot be determined at compile time.
 This must be a list of column names or `None`.
 Default: `None`.
     * `storage_options` argument supports only the default value `None`.
-    * `row_group_size` argument can be used to specify the size of the row-groups in the generated parquet files.
+    * `row_group_size` argument can be used to specify the maximum size of the row-groups in the generated parquet files; the actual size of the written row-groups may be smaller then this value.
 This must be an integer.
 If not specified, Bodo writes row-groups with 1M rows.

     !!! note
+      Bodo writes multiple files in parallel (one per core), and the total number of row-groups across all files is roughly `max(num_cores, total_rows / row_group_size)`.
       The size of the row groups can affect read performance significantly.
 In general, the dataset should have at least as many row-groups as the number of cores used for reading, but ideally a lot more.
-      Bodo typically writes multiple files in parallel (one per core), and the total number of row-groups across all files is roughly `total_rows / row_group_size`.
       At the same time, the row-groups shouldn't be too small since this can lead to overheads at read time.
       For more details, refer to the [parquet file format](https://parquet.apache.org/docs/concepts/){target=blank}.